News and Analysis on scarce coins, markets, and the coin collecting community #54

 A Weekly Column by Greg Reynolds

 Two-Cent Pieces are interesting and fun to collect.
-Last week, I wrote about Three Cent Nickels.
+Previously, I wrote about Three Cent Nickels.
 Those who never heard of Three Cent Nickels have probably never heard of Two-Cent Pieces either.
 Unlike Three Cent Nickels, Two-Cent Pieces do not contain any nickel.
 These are 95% copper.
 Two-Cent Pieces are wider than Three Cent Nickels and five cent nickels.
 Since their birth in 1866, five cent nickels have had a diameter of five-sixths of an inch, more or less.

 The diameter of a Two-Cent Piece is nine tenths of an inch, while the diameter of a Three Cent Nickel is seven tenth of an inch.
 Like Three-Cent Nickels, Two-Cent Pieces do not receive much publicity.
 For collectors who are looking for a series of U.S. coins to collect, are Two-Cent Pieces an appealing choice?